Get all the latest data for Christchurch

 How do I confirm there are no liens in Christchurch right now?

-The standard way to confirm there are no liens or encumbrances on a Christchurch property is to have your lawyer check the record of title for registered interests like mortgages, caveats, or statutory charges.
+The standard way to confirm there are no liens or encumbrances in Christchurch is to review the Record of Title, then have your lawyer run pre settlement searches before money changes hands.

 How do I check zoning and permitted use in Christchurch right now?